 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
+It's important to hire a licensed solar installer.
+This helps ensure that the work is done correctly using current installation best practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrical contractor or electrician license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
-If their work is regulated by the state's Mechanical Code, they must carry a $25,000 minimum bond with the Department of Labor and Industry.
+If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.

-Check review sites like the Better Business Bureau (BBB), Google Reviews, and TrustPilot to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
+Detailed reviews can help you evaluate a company's dependability and customer service.
+Use caution with companies that have barely any reviews or mostly negative ones.

 Call 3–5 solar companies for free, itemized quotes.
-A quote should outline all costs and specify the solar equipment included.
-Reviewing multiple quotes helps you find the best option that fits your budget.
+The quotes should outline all costs and specify the solar equipment included.
+Reviewing multiple quotes helps identify the best option that fits your budget.

 Incentive Type: Sales Tax Incentive